nus-cs2103-AY1920S2/duke/docs/README.md

 Credit to MintBerryCrunch for the [code that creates a new thread to display the bye message and terminating the program](https://stackoverflow.com/questions/52393982/javafx-problem-with-platform-runlater-delayed-rendering-of-canvas-graphic).

 Credit to Ernest Friedman-Hill for the [code to redirect console output to string in Java](https://stackoverflow.com/questions/8708342/redirect-console-output-to-string-in-java/8708357).

+Credit to Skysports.com for the [Ronaldo](https://www.skysports.com/football/news/12961/11812691/cristiano-ronaldo-says-he-deserves-more-ballon-dors-than-lionel-messi) image.

+Credit to Biography.com for the [Messi](https://www.biography.com/athlete/lionel-messi) image.